sijang/sijang.github.io/_pages/quotes.md

   > Don't give up.
 You are closer than you think.

   > Be teachable.
 You're not always right.

+  > Be proud -- you survived the days you thought you couldn't.

 ## AGI
   > Everything is constructive.